mgifford/gifsack-or-wolford/_pages/ottawa-handout.md

 ## 6:20 - Moment of silence & thoughts from Friends, friends & family

 Silence in Quaker meetings is appreciated.
-Guests are encouarged to stand to say a few words or voice support for the couple (think: heartfelt toasts).
+Guests are encouraged to stand to say a few words or voice support for the couple (think: heartfelt toasts).
 Please do not repeat messages that others have said.
 This is a time to share memories, personal experiences and good wishes.
 There will also be a period for roasts & toasts after the ceremony.

 ## 7:10 - Meeting ends with the rise of Elders and everyone shaking hands & greeting each other